25 Awesome at-Home Raspberry Pi Project Ideas

 The idea is to use a Raspberry with some extra components (like a temperature sensor) to regulate the temperature and humidity in your home.
 Then you’ll be able to control everything from a web interface or your smartphone.

-It’s a project that is not easy to implement, but it must be nice to complete.
+It’s a project that’s not going to be easy to implement, but it’s got to be nice to complete.
+You can visit this page on Hackster for a complete tutorial.

 17 – Google Assistant